taerber/DSCI560_TeamOE_FinalProject/README.md

 To run the alogrithm and obtain routing results maually:

 #### `python loation_prediction_mclp.py <num_chargers> <city>`
 > `<num_chargers>`: The desired number of optimal charger locations to find.
+Our model defaults to a value of 50.
-`<city>`: The desired city to find optimal electric vehicle charger locations within a 75 mile radius.
+`<city>`: The desired city to find optimal electric vehicle charger locations within a 75 mile radius (e.g., "Los Angeles" or "San Jose").

 The model outputs 3 .html maps:
 - mclp-new-coverage-map.html draws optimal charger locations with 10 mile size circles.
 This output is best when desiring visual results, for visualizing the coverage of the found optimal configuration of charging stations.